Legal Requirements For Email Marketing

 Laws that Affect Email Marketing

 The wild popularity and longevity of electronic marketing has led to plenty of complaints and lawsuits that, in turn, led to the enactment of email marketing regulations in almost every corner of the world.
-Below we'll list the most common privacy laws that apply to marketing communications, who they pertain to, and what each entails.

 The General Data Protection Regulation (GDPR)